Susmimt24/MakemyTrip/README.md

 MakeMyTrip Web Application Automation

-* Implemented and developed this MakeMyTrip automation framework using Selenium Java
+* Implemented and developed this MakeMyTrip automation framework in Cucumber using Selenium and Java Programming Language

 * It's a Maven project which implements the Page Object Model (POM ) automation framework